 A series of presentations looking at emerging road safety issues likely to impact on road safety professionals going forward.
 Topics could include:

 - The environment / climate change

 - Autonomous vehicles

 - Smart cities

 - In-vehicle technology

 Influencing road user behaviour

-A series of presentations, primarily by practitioners, showcasing interventions where behaviour change techniques have been deployed in order to positively influence road user behaviour.
+A series of presentations showcasing interventions where behaviour change techniques have been deployed in order to positively influence road user behaviour.
 Presenters will be encouraged to outline lessons learned and give examples where the outcome was perhaps not as anticipated, as well as successes.
 The session could also include a presentation(s) by communications expert(s) outlining how road safety professionals can utilise contemporary and emerging communications channels/options including social media and influencers etc.

 A 'catch all' session comprising subjects of interest to road safety practitioners that are not covered in the sessions detailed above.

 The fringe programme runs concurrently with the main agenda, and delegates are free to move between the two.
 The fringe room is smaller and fringe presentations typically attract an audience of between 20-50 delegates.
 If speakers would prefer to present in the fringe, they should say so when they submit their summary/abstract.